lin/lin.github.io/content/posts/games.md

 1. ⏳ The Legend of Zelda: Tears of the Kingdom

-## 🎬 剧情冒险 🎬
+## 经典之作

+1. ⏳  Grand Theft Auto IV
 1. Grand Theft Auto V
+1. ⏳  Red Dead Redemption
 1. Red Dead Redemption II
 1. The Last of Us Part I
 1. God of War (2018)
 1. God of War: Ragnarök
 1. The Witcher 3: Wild Hunt
-1. ⏳  Grand Theft Auto IV
-1. Elden Ring
+1. ⏳  Elden Ring
+1. ⏳  Resident Evil 4

 ## 其他